 The Dyson airwrap deal you need to shop this Black Friday

-The best Black Friday beauty deals have commenced, and savings are dropping on the coveted hair tool
+The best Cyber Monday beauty deals have commenced, and savings are dropping on the coveted hair tool

-The Dyson airwrap is one of the most versatile beauty tools you can own, and thankfully, the best Black Friday airwrap deals are aplenty.
-Complete with multiple attachments for creating various looks, the hair tool allows you to dry and style your hair simultaneously (trust me, you’ll be out the door within minutes in the morning).
+The Dyson airwrap is one of the most versatile beauty tools you can own, and thanks to the best Black Friday deals – still live today for Cyber Monday – there’s never been a better time to grab one.
+With today marking the final day of the event to score major bargains, now’s your last chance to save on this cult-favorite styler.
+Complete with multiple attachments for creating a variety of looks, the airwrap lets you dry and style your hair simultaneously (trust me, you’ll be out the door in minutes on busy mornings).

 As The Independent’s beauty writer, I'm used to seeing the price of the hair tool dip by £50 to £100 throughout the year, but the discounts available for Black Friday are impressive.
 The Dyson airwrap i.d. for curly and coily hair has been reduced by £150 (now £329.99,Very.co.uk), which uses damage-minimising air technology, and certainly impressed our reviewer.